rowan-mcalpin/xenith/docs/pages/basic-usage.md

 Xenith was designed with a low learning curve in mind.
 Creating OpModes are nearly the same as using the stock SDK.
 However, there are some differences.

-First, you should be aware of the `LinearOpModeEx` class.
-It extends LinearOpMode by adding functions that are called during the loop.
+First, you should be aware of the `XenithOpMode` class.
+It is functionally similar to the OpMode class but it adds functions that are called during the loop automatically.
 However, you can go the entirely custom route and override `runOpMode` to do it all yourself.
 It will be called the exact same way the stock `runOpMode` is called, and won't do anything special.
-However, if you override `runOpMode`, you will not be able to use the other functions defined in `LinearOpModeEx`, such as `onInit`, `onWaitForStart`, `update`, and `onStop`.
+However, if you override `runOpMode`, you will not be able to use the other functions defined in `XenithOpMode`, such as `onInit`, `onWaitForStart`, `update`, and `onStop`.

 ### `onInit`